PubMed: why and how to search

 • NOT: this term should not appear.

 Use double quotation marks in PubMed to search for an exact word or word combination, e.g. “cardiovascular disease”.
-The use of round brackets changes the order in which the AND, OR and NOT combinations are carried out, this is called "nesting".
-If no round brackets are used, then PubMed will combine the search terms from left to right.
+The use of parentheses changes the order in which the AND, OR and NOT combinations are carried out, this is called "nesting".
+If no parentheses are used, then PubMed will combine the search terms from left to right.

 Export